Green-Software-Foundation/patterns/docs/catalog/web/enable-text-compression.md

 Concerning the SCI equation, the compression will impact the equation as follows:

 - `E`: Reducing the amount of emissions by reducing electricity needed while transferring and processing text files.
+- `M`: Reducing the amount of size of the files can also reduce the amount of storage requirements of the web page on the server

 ## Assumptions